Seth Fisher: Death

-J. H. Williams III first broke the news of Fisher's passing in a post at Barbelith Underground:
+J. H. Williams III first broke the news of Fisher's death in a post at Barbelith Underground:

 I just received some very saddening news this evening.
 My friend seth fisher has died.
 He was a great artist, and I had the pleasure of calling him my friend.
 I also had the pleasure of working with him.
 He had such a great outlook to life and was always willing to think of things from another perspective.
 His work is some of most unique I have seen.
 For those who don't know what Seth Fisher has done in comics, do a search for his name.
 Pick up anything he has done and you will be amazed and delighted forever by his imagination.
 Myself and those who knew him personally will miss him enormously.
 He always had this way to make you laugh and not to take things too seriously.
 Cheers Seth.

 The news was confirmed later that day by most major comics websites.
 Seth Fisher died in late January 2006 as a result of injuries suffered in a fall from a seventh story roof of an Osaka, Japan club where he went to celebrate the completion of the last issue of Big in Japan.

 Three works have been released posthumously: a project titled Build Your Own Backpack Alarm, written by Shar Levine and Leslie Johnstone – a do-it-yourself guide to building a personal backpack security system – for Scholastic, a short story titled "Freddy Wertham Goes to Hell" written by Joe Hill and finished by Fisher's friend Langdon Foss, and Bob's Amazing Life, a children's book written and illustrated by Fisher for his son.